DoriszAlbrecht/Bayesian_Examples.jl/README.md

 # Parametric Bayesian Indirect Likelihood for the Full Data

 Usually when we face an intractable likelihood or a likelihood that would be extremely costly to calculate, we have the option to use an alternative auxiliary model to extract and estimate the parameters of interest.
 These alternative models should be easier to deal with.
-Drovandi et al. revises a collection of parametric Bayesian Indirect Inference (pBII) methods, I focused on the parametric Bayesian Indirect Likelihood for the Full Data (pdBIL) method proposed by Gallant and McCulloch (2009).
+Drovandi et al. reviews a collection of parametric Bayesian Indirect Inference (pBII) methods, I focused on the parametric Bayesian Indirect Likelihood for the Full Data (pdBIL) method proposed by Gallant and McCulloch (2009).
 The pdBIL uses the likelihood of the auxiliary model as a substitute for the intractable likelihood.
 The pdBIL does not compare summary statistics, instead works in the following way:

 First the data is generated, once we have the data, we can estimate the parameters of the auxiliary model.
 Then, the estimated parameters are put into the auxiliary likelihood with the observed/generated data.
 Afterwards we can use this likelihood in our chosen Bayesian method i.e. MCMC.